swcarpentry/DEPRECATED-boot-camps/version-control/git/collaborate/Readme.md

 **Step 1** : Group up in pairs and decide who will be "Alpha" and who will be "Beta" for this exercise.

-**Step 2** : Each of you should add your partner as a remote and check to make sure you're connected.
-Using this command:
+**Step 2** : Each of you should add your partner's `simplestats` repository on GitHub as a remote and check to make sure you're connected.
+To add your partner's repository, use the following command:

     $ git remote add <partner> https://github.com/<partner>/simplestats

-where you have filled in `<partner>` with your partner's GitHub username, will add your partner's repository as a remote.
+where you have filled in `<partner>` with your partner's GitHub username.
 To check that it worked, run:

     $ git remote -v
     origin  https://github.com/<YOU>/simplestats (fetch)